mahozad/buyt/README.md

 The logcat in my phone showed an error *process died fore TOP* see [this post](https://stackoverflow.com/q/16052097) and its links.

+## Signing the APK
+The signing information is stored in the file *local.properties* which is not added to VCS.
+The signing info is also available in the *Secrets* section of the GitHub repository.
+Also, the signing info and its key file are available in one my private repositories.

 # Kotlin Coroutines and Flow

 https://developer.android.com/topic/libraries/architecture/coroutines